Minimality of the inner automorphism group: The -Minimality Criterion

 \begin{definition} Let $H$ be a subgroup of a topological group $G$.
-Then $H$ is essential in $G$ if $H\cap L \neq \{e\}$ for every non-trivial closed normal subgroup $L$ of $G$. \end{definition} The following Minimality Criterion of dense subgroups is well-known (for compact $G$ see also \cite{P,S71}). \begin{fact} \cite[Minimality Criterion]{B} Let $H$ be a dense subgroup of a topological group $G.$ Then $H$ is minimal if and only if $G$ is minimal and $H$ is essential in $G$. \end{fact} During the ``Algebra, Topology and Their Interactions 2023 Conference", G. Luk\' acs asked whether a similar criterion for $z$-minimality exists.
-The following theorem provides the answer. \begin{theorem}[$z$-Minimality Criterion] Let $H$ be a dense subgroup of a topological group $G$.
+Then $H$ is essential in $G$ if $H\cap L \neq \{e\}$ for every non-trivial closed normal subgroup $L$ of $G$. \end{definition} The following Minimality Criterion of dense subgroups is well-known (for compact $G$ see also \cite{P,S71}). \begin{fact} \cite[Minimality Criterion]{B} Let $H$ be a dense subgroup of a topological group $G.$ Then $H$ is minimal if and only if $G$ is minimal and $H$ is essential in $G$. \end{fact} We present here a similar criterion for the $z$-minimality of dense subgroups.
+This answers a question of G. Luk\' acs. \begin{theorem}[$z$-Minimality Criterion] Let $H$ be a dense subgroup of a topological group $G$.
 Then $H$ is $z$-minimal if and only if $G$ is $z$-minimal and \begin{itemize} \item[(a)] $Z(H)$ is a dense essential subgroup of $Z(G)$; and \item[(b)] every closed normal subgroup of $G$ properly containing $Z(G)$ contains a non-central element of $H$. \end{itemize} \end{theorem} \begin{proof} We first assume that $H$ is $z$-minimal.
-Then we have particularly that $H$ is minimal; hence so is $G$.
-By denseness of $H$ in $G$, one has that $Z(H)=Z(G)\cap H$.
+Then, in particular, $H$ is minimal.
+By the denseness of $H$ in $G$ and the Minimality Criterion, we get that $G$ is minimal and $Z(H)=Z(G)\cap H$.
 Let $q: G\to G/Z(G)$ be the canonical mapping.
 Then the kernel of $q\res_H$ is $Z(G)\cap H=Z(H)$.
 The minimality of $H/Z(H)$ implies that the restriction mapping $q\res_H: H\to q(H)$ is open, in particular, $q(H)$ is topologically isomorphic to $H/Z(H)$.
 According to \cite[4.3.2 Lemma]{DPS89}, $Z(H)$ must be dense in $Z(G)$.
 Since $q(H)\cong H/Z(H)$ is a dense minimal subgroup of $G/Z(G)$, the Minimality Criterion implies that $G/Z(G)$ is minimal (so $G$ is $z$-minimal) and $q(H)$ is essential in $G/Z(G)$.
 The latter implies (b) since for every closed normal subgroup $N$ of $G$ properly containing $Z(G)$, $q(G)$ is non-trivial and hence $q(N)\cap q(H)\neq \{e\}$, or equivalently, $N\cap H\nsubseteq Z(G)$.
 It remains to note that $Z(H)\subseteq Z(G)$, so $N\cap H\nsubseteq Z(H)$.
-To see (a), note that minimality is preserved by taking centres (so $Z(H)$ is minimal) and we have already proved that the $Z(H)$ is dense in $Z(G)$, thus the Minimality Criterion applies.
+To see (a), note that minimality is preserved by taking centres (so $Z(H)$ is minimal) and we have already proved that $Z(H)$ is dense in $Z(G)$, thus the Minimality Criterion applies.